futurGH/ts-to-jsdoc/README.md

 # TypeScript to JSDoc
 Transpile TypeScript code annotated with JSDoc to fully compatible JavaScript code, preserving your documentation.

-### A NOTE
-This program's primary purpose is to transpile TypeScript so that it can be used with documentation generators that expect JavaScript code.
-Any other use case is not intended and unsupported. (though I would love to see how else this can be used!)

 ## Usage

 ### Command Line